DarshAsawa/Cryptography/substituion_cipher/README.md

 2. **Multiplicative Cipher** : In multiplicative cipher, encryption algorithm specifies multiplication of the plaintext by the key.
 The key needs to be in Z26*.
 This set has only 12 members: 1, 3, 5, 7, 9, 11, 15, 17, 19, 21, 23, 25.

+3. **Affine Cipher** : Combine additive and multiplicative ciphers.
+Two keys are used in Affine ciphers.
+The affine cipher uses a pair of keys in which the first key is from Z26* and the second is from Z26.
+The size of the key domain is 26 × 12 = 312.